CommunistMountain/SquareCruiser/README.md

 [Square B in Hangar](https://raw.githubusercontent.com/CommunistMountain/SquareCruiser/main/preview-images/SquareB%20Promo.png)

 Square B (The Mothership): Drone focus.
-"This ship was designed by a drone fanatic, able to control up to 4 drones at once, and recover non-destroyed drones."
+"This ship was designed by a drone fanatic, able to control up to 4 drones at once and recover non-destroyed drones, at the cost of having fewer weapon slots no Shields."
 <table>
 	<tr>
 		<td>Crew</td>